Artificial Insemination (IUI)

 First, sperm that has been washed is injected into the uterus.
 Washed sperm is used because the washing process strips semen of certain chemicals that can irritate the uterine tissue and reduce the IUI success rate.
 This can be sperm from a partner or from a sperm donor.

-After injection occurs, the woman will spend a few minutes lying down and resting on the table in order to maximize the IUI success rate.
+After injection, the woman will spend a few minutes lying down and resting on the table to maximize the IUI success rate.

 Watch the video to learn more.
 The transcript is below.